 Mechanism of action.
 Luciferase signal generated by HCC827-GAS-Luc2 cells upon T cell activation through the PD-L1 blockade.
 Created with BioRender.com.

 See how these the cells can provide more physiologically relevant results

 Read our application note to learn about a robust reporter system for the assessment of T cell and other immune/tumor microenvironmental cell-mediated immune responses triggered by PD-1/PD-L1 checkpoint inhibitors.

-Watch our poster presentation to explore the development of an immune checkpoint reporter cancer cell line with high expression of endogenous PD-L1, a highly validated target for immune checkpoint inhibitor therapeutics.
+Watch our poster presentation to learn about the development of immune checkpoint reporter cancer cell lines with high expression of endogenous immune checkpoint molecule ligands (PD-L1, CD155, and B7-H3).